Nooberieno/jura/README.md

 you should now be able to run jura anywhere instead of ./jura in the folder of the binary.

 # Syntax Highlighting Support
+!!!IMPORTANT!!! jura does not highlight or recognize specialized syntax by modules, plugins or extensions and does not detect specialized file extensions for example .jsx or .scss

 jura supports syntax highlighting in following programming languages:

-C
+C (.c .h files)

-C++
+C++ (.cpp .CPP .cc .cp .cxx .C ..hh .hpp files)

-Python
+Python (.py files)

-Lua
+Lua (.lua files)

-Rust
+Rust (.rs files)

-Javascript
+Javascript (.js files)

-Typescript
+Typescript (.ts files)

-C#
+C# (.cs files)

-Java
+Java (.java files)

-GO
+GO (.go .mod .sum files)

-Swift
+Swift (.swift .xcodeproj .storyboard .xib .xcdatamodeld files)

+jura also fully supports base TeX and base LaTeX

+for jura to detect TeX files they need to have the .tex extension

+for jura to detect LaTeX files they need to have the .ltx extension

 jura also detects and partially highlights certain other filetypes, these include:

-JSON
+JSON (.json files)

-HTML
+HTML (.html files)

-CSS
+CSS (.css files)

 # RoadMap
 for the full changelog check the CHANGELOG.md file or the version compare on the releases page.